cordarei/distrafflicor/README.rst

 Actually, some Pomodoro extensions do *almost* this, but they require manually clicking the timer to switch states.
-I actually use the `Strict Workflow`_ extention, and it works great—when I remember and am in the mood to click it to start the timer.
+I actually use the `Strict Workflow`_ extension, and it works great—when I remember and am in the mood to click it to start the timer.
 And anyway, it’s backward to what I want, which is something that will let me get on the web, give me enough time to make progress on something (if I’m doing research etc) and then